anthonyriggi/permanent-word/ARCHITECTURE.md

 Permanent Word is a static Scripture reader with local integrity verification.

-The current version builds a KJV New Testament reader from a tracked Project Gutenberg source file.
+The current version builds a KJV full Bible reader from a tracked Project Gutenberg source file.

 The project is intentionally simple: